What’s the meaning behind these classic album titles?

 Much of R.E.M.’s work is rooted in their hometown of Athens, Georgia and the title of their hugely-popular 1992 album is no exception.
 Weaver D’s Delicious Fine Foods had been serving “soul food” since 1986 and their slogan “Automatic For The People” inspired Michael Stipe.
 The shop looked like it was going to close at the end of 2013, but thankfully it’s celebrating it's still going.

 If you pronounce the title of the Manchester band’s second album with a “Z” (ie Clozer), you’d be forgiven that they knew it would be their final outing before the death of singer Ian Curtis.
 But it’s not pronounced like that.
 As guitarist Bernard Sumner has pointed out, the group weren’t overly happy with producer Martin Hannett’s spacious and abstract work on their debut Unknown Pleasures.
 They felt the follow-up was CLOSER to the rockier sound they wanted.

 The Who - Quadrophenia

 Remember Quadrophonic sound?
 No?
 It was an early attempt to create “SurroundSound” using four speakers rather than the usual two for stereo.
 The equipment was costly and didn’t catch on, but for a time in the early 1970s, it was a luxury item for audiophiles.
 Some albums - Floyd’s Dark Side Of The Moon, Kraftwerk’s Autobahn and John Lennon’s Imagine, for example - were mixed and released in quadrophonic editions.
-So, in 1973, when Pete Townshend was writing his rock opera about a confused young man coming to terms with his identity, the sleeve notes explained: “It must be alright to be plain ordinary mad… Schizophrenic?
+So, in 1973, when Pete Townshend was writing his rock opera about a confused young man coming to terms with his identity, the sleeve notes explained (using the rather old fashion terms of the era): “It must be alright to be plain ordinary mad… Schizophrenic?
 I'm bleeding Quadrophenic.”